 REMEMBER THAT RESIDENTS ARE RESPONSIBLE FOR THEIR OWN PROPERTY

 All fences must be 6’6” tall (6’ tall plus a 6” rot board).
 Breezeway fences can be 4’ tall.
 Those living on the outer edges of the community may use an 8’ fence (7’6” tall plus a 6” rot board) on that portion of the lot that faces the perimeter of the subdivision.
 All fences should be installed so that the picket side faces outward, to avoid unsightly public exposure of rails and posts.
 (Perimeter is defined as non-Easton Commons property).
 Pickets may range from 4 to 6 inches in width.

 Report street light problems to:

-Board meetings are typically held on the 2nd Wednesday, every other month at 6:00pm.
-Due to the pandemic the meetings are now held virtually.
-The information for connecting will be sent via email so please make sure the management company has your email address.
+Board meetings are typically held on the 2nd Wednesday, every other month at 6:00pm via zoom video conference.
+The information for connecting will be posted on the CINC webaxis site (see article and link above).